Trees, hedgerows and wildflowers scheme

 Download Parish Tree Planting Project Application Form (PDF Version)

-Tree and hedge saplings delivered to parishes for planting from November onwards.
-Wildflower seed mixes will be available later.
+Tree and hedge saplings will be delivered to eligible applicants for planting from November 2022 onwards.
+Wildflower seed mixes may be available at a later date.

 Any questions or for more support, please email firstname.lastname@example.org

 All tree, hedge and flower species are native provenance and locally sourced.

 Long term care and maintenance of trees, hedges and wildflower meadows planted under the scheme are the responsibility of the parish or community group concerned; however, the District will be available for advice.

 Wildflower meadows and verges on Council land

 In addition to the tree hedgerow and wildflower scheme, we are also looking at what we can do on Council land.
 Areas of meadow can often be produced by changing mowing regimes on verges and open space to encourage wildflowers and grasses to grow.
 We want to know if there are existing areas of wildflowers present that we should avoid, or areas where there would be local support for us to reduce mowing and allow the grass to grow.

 This could mean leaving an area completely uncut, or just mowing areas next to paths, or cutting meandering paths through large areas rather than cutting everything.
 Some examples of options below.

 The following image shows an example of an area left entirely uncut: